pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 - Inspector refreshing: the inspector should refresh its values by default.

-- Cargo: Cargo is a new package manager.
+- [Christophe] Cargo: Cargo is a new package manager.
 It supports the expression of dependencies between packages.
 We are currently validating that it can support conditional loading (platform) and building new tooling to express and validate data.

 - Check dependencies when committing.
 Pharo comes with a dependency analyser tools.
 Such tools should be used before commiting to warn the user when a new dependency is introduced in a package.